svrznjak/hybrid-template/README.md

 - Offline support
 - Prebuild pages (login, signup, confirm email, forgot password, profile, settings, home, subscribe )

+## Getting started

+- Fork/Clone this repository
+- Edit `src/app/config.json` with your Firebase config
+- Install dependencies: `npm install`
+- Create a new Firebase project: https://console.firebase.google.com/
+- Create a new Firestore database
+- Add a new web app to your Firebase project
+- Enter your Firebase config into `src/app/config.json`

+### iOS

+- add iOS app to Firebase
+- download GoogleService-Info.plist and place it in ios/App/App

+### Android

+- add Android app to Firebase
+- download google-services.json and place it in Android/app

 ## Files and folders you work with

+- `src/app` - App logic and UI

+## Running the app

 - ---- todo